 A deep cleaning from your dentist can achieve far better results than we ever could at home.
 Using state-of-the-art equipment and techniques, your dentist can remove plaque and tartar buildup that is often missed by even the most advanced home-use toothbrushes.
 This can help with many issues, such as gingivitis or gum disease, by removing tartar from below the gumline, thereby helping to treat and prevent gum infections.

 Prevention is the best method of maintaining a good standard of oral hygiene.
-Deep cleaning helps in the prevention effort, reducing the need for future dental treatments that can be costly and painful.
+It helps in the prevention effort, reducing the need for future dental treatments that can be costly and painful.

 How is a Deep Cleaning Different Than the Normal Cleaning?